5 things you didn’t know about the traditional afternoon tea

 Written 21st November 2019

 Which do you lather onto your scone first – jam or cream?
 A debate that’s divided the nation, particularly the counties of Devon and Cornwall.
 In our eyes, a cream tea tastes delicious no matter the ordering of the toppings.
-What was once a decadent feast enjoyed as a 4pm pick-me-up at home, afternoon tea is now enjoyed in quaint tea rooms across the country, featuring at a whole host of occasions – from birthday bashes to hen parties.
+What was once a decadent feast enjoyed as a 4pm pick-me-up at home, afternoon tea is now enjoyed in quaint tea rooms across the country.
+They also commonly feature at a whole host of occasions – from birthday bashes to hen parties.

 The origins of afternoon tea

-It’s thought that afternoon tea was introduced to England in 1840 by the Duchess of Bedford.
-After discovering that the gap between the time at which she ate her lunch and dinner was a little too long, she began to indulge in a tray of tea, bread and butter and cakes during the afternoon to stave off her hunger.
+It’s thought that England introduced the afternoon tea in 1840 by the Duchess of Bedford.
+To shorten the gap between lunch and dinner, she began to indulge in a tray of tea, bread and butter and cakes during the afternoon to stave off her hunger.
 This soon became a habit of hers, and before long, she invited her friends to join in on the experience.

 Green tea… enjoyed as a vegetable?

-Heading further back in time, tea leaves were, apocryphally, first discovered over 6,000 years ago by a Chinese farmer.
+Tea leaves were, apocryphally, first discovered over 6,000 years ago by a Chinese farmer.
 Whilst sitting under a tree, and coincidentally feeling a little unwell, the farmer encountered a tea leaf that fell into his mouth.
 After chewing on it, he suddenly felt revived from its medicinal properties.
-Following this, tea leaves were enjoyed as a vegetable – before being made into ‘matcha’ tea, through processing the leaves and adding hot water.
+Following this, many began to enjoy tea leaves as a vegetable.
+This prompted the creation of ‘matcha’ tea, through processing the leaves and adding hot water.

 Butter tea, anyone?

 We know what you’re thinking, and yes, this is exactly as it sounds.
-Commonly ingested as a way to ease digestion in the body, butter was added to cups of tea by Tibetans, a Himalayan people, somewhere after the 7th century, before becoming an established tradition by the 13th century.
-This unusual beverage was also thought to provide the body with a good boost of energy, and was appreciated for its moisturising properties.
+Commonly ingested as a way to ease digestion in the body, the Tibetans (Himalayan people) added butter to their tea.
+This came into play somewhere after the 7th century, and became an established tradition by the 13th.
+The unusual beverage was also thought to provide the body with a boost of energy.
+Many people also appreciated it for its moisturising properties.

 Serving tea with milk was a custom that eventually came to Europe in the mid 17th century, first introduced by a Parisian in her salon.